Akado2009/k8s-team-crd/README.md

-# Instructions to play with Team CRD
+# Instructions to play with Team CRD & Controller

 - Git clone the project within your `$GOPATH`